JacobW22/Youtube_helper/README.md

     - Video downloader including multiple formats<br>
     - Filtering comments attached with sorting and searching phrases<br>
     - Transferring youtube playlists to spotify account<br>
-    - Ai powered avatar generator
+    - AI powered avatar generator

 - You have an overview of the history of your activities and the ability to customize your account settings
 - You can access and use free api of the application to get your history data